35percent/oldblog/_posts/2020-10-05-no-room-for-social-rent-at-pocket-living-on-the-old-kent-road.md

 published: true
 title: No room for social rent at Pocket Living on the Old Kent Road
 subtitle: '100% affordable housing, zero social rent, zero family housing'
-date: 2020/10/05
+date: 2020/10/06
 ---
-Southwark Council is set to approve a mixed-used residential scheme in the Old Kent Rd Opportunity Area with no social rented housing or family housing, at its [planning meeting on 6 Oct](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=119&MId=6678&Ver=4).
+Southwark Council is set to approve a mixed-used residential scheme in the Old Kent Rd Opportunity Area with no social rented housing or family housing, at its [planning committee meeting this evening](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=119&MId=6678&Ver=4).

 ![](https://35percent.org/img/pocketplan.png)